ssealy-health/fibroid-trends-analysis/README.md

 ## 💡 Key Insights
 - **Myomectomy** has consistently higher search volume than **UFE**, possibly due to being a more commonly recommended procedure.
 - Public interest may correlate with awareness campaigns or media coverage.
+- Despite being a minimally invasive alternative to surgery, UFE has consistently low public search interest, peaking at just 11 on the Google Trends index.
+This suggests a significant gap in public awareness compared to myomectomy — potentially driven by a lack of provider recommendation, patient education, or media coverage.

+## 📣 How Can Public Knowledge of UFE Be Increased?

+Despite being a minimally invasive alternative to surgery, **Uterine Fibroid Embolization (UFE)** shows consistently low search interest in comparison to **myomectomy**, peaking at only 11 on the Google Trends index.
+This suggests that many people may not be aware that non-surgical options like UFE even exist.
+Increasing public awareness could help patients make more informed and personalized treatment decisions.

+### 🔹 1.
+Increased Provider Education
+Many OB/GYNs are more familiar with surgical options like myomectomy and may not present UFE unless they are connected with interventional radiologists.
+Awareness campaigns should focus not only on patients but also on expanding provider knowledge about UFE.

+### 🔹 2.
+Influencer and Community Health Campaigns
+Social media influencers, celebrities, and advocacy groups who share fibroid experiences can amplify awareness of less invasive treatments.
+Past public interest spikes in health terms often coincide with celebrity discussions or news coverage.

+### 🔹 3.
+Healthcare Platform Visibility
+Authoritative medical websites (e.g., Mayo Clinic, WebMD) and hospital systems should feature clearer, side-by-side comparisons of UFE vs. myomectomy.
+Optimizing health-related Google content to include UFE in “People also ask” and featured snippets would also improve discoverability.

+### 🔹 4.
+Better Terminology and SEO
+“Uterine fibroid embolization” is a technical term that patients may not know to search.
+Campaigns should use more accessible language like:
+- "Non-surgical fibroid treatment"
+- "Shrink fibroids without surgery"
+- "Alternative to fibroid surgery"

+This can improve patient engagement and increase search interest organically.

+### 🔹 5.
+Patient Testimonials and Storytelling
+Encouraging more real-world stories via blogs, YouTube, and TikTok from women who have undergone UFE can humanize the procedure and reduce fear or misinformation.
+These testimonials can also highlight quicker recovery times and post-treatment quality of life.

 ## 📎 Files in this Repository
 - `FibroidGoogleTrends.csv`: Raw data exported from Google Trends